 "Create in me a clean heart, O God; and renew a right spirit in me.
 Cast me not away from your presence; and take not your holy spirit from me.
 Restore to me the joy of your salvation; and uphold me with your free spirit" (Psa.51:10-12 KJV).

 The holy spirit that David had is the same power that is given to those who are called during the gospel age of salvation and to those who will live under the new agreement with national Israel in order to help them secure eternal life.
-See Lk.11:9-13; Rom.8:26-27; Eph.4:21-32; 6:17-18, and our study paper about the spirit of God.
+See Lk.11:9-13; Rom.8:26-27; Eph.4:21-32; 6:17-18.

 Under the new agreement with national Israel, there is a better method by which a person can secure salvation and eternal life.
 This new method will succeed where the old one failed because it has a perfect sacrifice, a perfect High Priest, the forgiveness of sin, the law placed within our minds and spirits, and the indwelling of the holy spirit.

 The way to salvation is a growth process that requires an ongoing effort in order to receive eternal and immortal life:

 "Wherefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling.
 For it is God which works in you both to will and to do his good pleasure" (Phil.2:12-13 KJV).
 See also Gal.6:3-10.

 The overall plan of God for the salvation of humanity has not changed from the foundation of the world.
 Part of this plan is that humans must come into conformity with his laws of behavior.
 A fundamental teaching in the Bible is that one must put forth a serious, heartfelt effort to change from the disobedience of God's law to the obedience of his law before being granted salvation.
 This type of change takes time, effort, and life experience.